paweloczadly/paweloczadly.github.io/_posts/2014-10-18-spring-core-xml-dependency-injection-advanced-features-nd-best-practises.md

 ## Quick notes

-Quick notes about important things in this chapter
+Quick notes about important things in this chapter.

 ### Externalizing values into properties files